stephan83/download-github-release/README.md

 $ fetch-github-release -s darwin-x64 electron electron /tmp
 ```

-If you need to download assets from a private repository or you need to avoidrate limits, you can set the environment variable `GITHUB_TOKEN`.
+If you need to download assets from a private repository or you need to avoid rate limits, you can set the environment variable `GITHUB_TOKEN`.
 To generate a token go to your Github [settings](https://github.com/settings/tokens) and a token with `public_repo` or `repo` (for private repos) permissions.

 ## API